 Email newsletters are typically a bit longer than your average promo campaign.
 They might contain a company update, round-up list, digest, or a story.
 In short: there’s a lot of content.
 So how do you get people to actually read and scroll?
 Great design, of course!
-Read on for our essential email newsletter design tips.
+Read on for our essential email newsletter design ideas.

 If you’re familiar with modular design, this will be intuitive for you.
 The idea is to separate your content into bite-sized pieces.
 Each module contains, say, three sentences and an image.
 The idea is not to get too long-winded, but if you do need to say a lot, break down what you want to say into segments for easier reading and skimming.
-Use design to signal transitions, like:
+Use the newsletter design layout to signal transitions, like:

 Check out how this daily newsletter from Finimize leverages spacing and headers to present bite-sized pieces of content.
 (Note: The message is trimmed since the whole email is pretty long!)